marceloigallegos/ManufacturingDA/README.md

 ## Repositorio

 This repository includes:
-- The example case analyzed for this project (X).
+- The example case analyzed for this project (ManufacturingDA_example.ipynb).
-- An additional case with 50 machines and 20 sensors (X).
+- An additional case with 50 machines and 20 sensors (ManufacturingDA_50equipos-20sensores.ipynb).
-- An additional case of 20 machines and 10 sensors, with integration to data recorded in an external source (.xls file).
+- An additional case of 20 machines and 10 sensors, with integration to data recorded in an external source (ManufacturingDA_xls.ipynb and Data.xlsx).